False Imprisonment Attorneys in Madison, WI

 (608) 204-5807

-What the State must prove to convict you of False Imprisonment in Wisconsin
+What Must the State Prove to Convict You of False Imprisonment?

-4. You had no lawful authority to confine or restrain that individual; and
+4. You had no legal authority to confine or restrain them.

 Call Us 24/7